AltropInc/alt/doc/script/Function.md

 Function arguments can either be "pass-by-value" or "pass-by-reference".
 For all instances of value classes such as int, char, enum etc are passed by value.
 That is, a copy (or converted copy) of the instance (the value) is passed in the function and hence the change of the value is not reflected outside from the caller.
-For all instances of non-value classes, if the type if the actual instance is a subtype of type decalred by the formal paramter, it will be passed by reference.
-If the type of the actual instance is convertable to the type decalred by the formal paramter, it will be passed by value.
+For all instances of non-value classes, if the type of the actual instance is a subtype of the type decalred by the formal parameter, it will be passed by reference.
+If the type of the actual instance is convertable to the type decalred by the formal parameter and the former paramter is specified to accept convertable values, it will be passed by value.
 Otherwise, the actual instance cannot be passed and it is considered a type mis-match error.